CISL Standard English Courses in San Diego

 Students who enroll in the Standard Course can also enroll in…

 Note: Students taking any 20‐lesson per week course and who are requesting an I‐20 for a student visa will also need to take either an Afternoon Elective or attend a 1.5 hour Study Hall session each week in order to meet the 18‐hour per week minimum requirement for the student visa.
 One lesson = 50 minutes.
-For more information about U.S. visas, please read the student visa information here or contact us directly using the online inquiry form.
+For more information about U.S. visas, please read the student visa information here or contact us directly using the online booking form.